Area Attractions

 228 W. 9th Street, Holland

 Walk into life as it once was.
 The historic Cappon House was the home of Holland's first mayor and local tannery proprietor, Isaac Cappon.
 Built in 1874, it is now partially restored to its appearance in 1902.
 Visitors to the Cappon House step back in time, immersing themselves in the stories of Isaac Cappon and his large family.
+A few doors down, witness how the early European immigrants lived in 1867 in the restored home called the Settlers House.

 Tulip Time hours:

-Admission: $7 for adults, $5 for senior adults, $3 for students and kids ages 6 and older.
+Admission: $10 for adults, $8 for senior adults, $5 for students and kids ages 6 and older.

 $1.00 Museums for All admission (EBT or WIC card holder, $1.00/person, up to 4 people per card).